-Join the Global Movement to Combat Antimicrobial Resistance
+Global Movement to Combat Antimicrobial Resistance

-|We are developing a resource network of subject-matter expertise: infectious disease (both R&D and clinical experience), reimbursement, preclinical development strategy, health economics, competitive intelligence, technical expertise with diagnostics and devices, partnering, finance and operations and commercialization strategy, among others.
+|CLSI is developing a resource network of subject-matter expertise: infectious disease (both R&D and clinical experience), regulatory, reimbursement, preclinical development, health economics, competitive intelligence, technical expertise with diagnostics and devices, partnering, finance and operations and commercialization strategy, among others.
 If you wish to join the global fight against antimicrobial resistance, please contact Heather Shane.|

-|We want to hear from all potential funding sources with interest in companies developing products in the AMR space.
+|CLSI want to hear from all potential funding sources with interest in companies developing products in the antimicrobial resistance (AMR) space.
 Please contact Heather Shane.|

 |If you are interested in licensing or collaboration opportunities with companies in the AMR space, please contact Heather Shane.|

-|Please contact Lori Lindburg about opportunities to sponsor CARB-X events, such as research conferences and networking events bringing the AMR community together.|
+|Please contact Heather Shane about opportunities to sponsor CLSI events focused on AMR, such as research conferences, panel discussions, partnering programs, and networking events bringing the AMR community together.|